BonaDrone/MPU9250/README.md

-This repository derives from a few different Arduino sketches created by [Kris Winer](https://github.com/kriswiner) to support the Invensense MPU line of Internal Measurement Unit (IMU) sensors.
+This repository derives from a few different Arduino sketches created by [Kris Winer](https://github.com/kriswiner) to support the InvenSense MPU line of Internal Measurement Unit (IMU) sensors.

 Here's what I changed:
 * Reorganized Kris's